dzzh/elfstats-munin/README.md

 When elfstats-munin is installed, all the plugins are inactive.
 To activate them, you have to link necessary plugins to `/etc/munin/plugins`.
 Thus, if you want to use all the plugins and you have installed elfstats-munin using default Python, you can activate them with the following command: `ln -s /usr/share/munin/plugins/elfstatsm_* /etc/munin/plugins/`.

 After the plugins are activated, you have to configure them using `/etc/munin/plugin-conf.d/elfstats.conf` file.
 For each plugin you should add a section specifying data file it should read and other settings.
-Example sections are provided in this file as comments.
+Examples are provided in the file.

 If you want to keep multiple plugin instances to work with several different access log files at once, link them to `/etc/munin/plugins` after different names and configure `elfstats.conf` accordingly.